 General Education CoursesCalculus continues to be the most common way for both science and non-science majors to meet the Quantitative and Mathematical Reasoning requirement at Union.
 The following courses (051 through 061) represent alternatives that also fulfill that requirement.
 These courses normally are not open to students who have passed calculus courses.
 Note that there also are courses in computer science and philosophy that can be used to fulfill the QMR requirement.

 MTH-053.
-Visualizing the Fourth Dimension (Fall).An investigation of the idea of higher dimensions and some of the ways of understanding them.
+Visualizing the Fourth Dimension (Not offered 2014–15).An investigation of the idea of higher dimensions and some of the ways of understanding them.
 The classic novel, Flatland, is the starting point; discussions, writing, projects and interactive computer graphics are used to extrapolate ideas from two and three dimensions to their analogues in four dimensions and higher.

 MTH-054.
 Number Theory: From Clock Arithmetic to Unbreakable Codes (Fall, Spring).An introduction to the beauty and use of numbers.
 Topics chosen from divisibility tests, prime numbers, perfect numbers, unbreakable codes, Fermat's theorem, the golden section, calendars, magic squares, quadratic reciprocity, and others.